macktron/macktron.github.io/index.markdown

 Understanding the similarity in voting behavior between different EPGs requires more than conventional measures.
 [The Rice Index](/riceindex/)📂, commonly used to quantify intra-group cohesion, is limited in this context since it evaluates agreement within a single group, but does not account for variations in group size or the frequency of abstentions.

-## Measuring Inter-Group Similarity
+## Measuring Inter-Group Similarity 🔗📊

 To overcome these limitations, a [custom agreement index](/customindex/)📂 is applied.
 This metric compares how two groups distribute their votes across the categories Yes✅, No🛑, and Abstain🤷🏻‍♂️.
 It adjusts for differences in group size and calculates the degree of similarity in their voting patterns.
 The result is a value between 0 and 1, where 1 indicates identical behavior across votes.
 [Learn more about the Custom Index](/customindex/)📂

 ## Visualizing Voting Alignment ⚖️

 Based on the calculated similarities, clustering is constructed such that each EPG is mapped as a point in space.
-Groups with similar voting patterns are positioned closer to each t🫱🏻‍🫲🏾, while those with more divergent behavior are farther apart💔.
-[Learn more about the clustering](/pca/)📂
+Groups with similar voting patterns are positioned closer to each other🫱🏻‍🫲🏾, while those with more divergent behavior are farther apart💔.
+[Learn more about the clustering](/pca/)